The office of the County

 (UCC) and corporate filings.
 On July 1, 1997 the Recorder’s Office took over

 vital records from the Clerk of Courts.
-The Recorder’s Office now issue all
+The Recorder’s Office now issues all

 marriage licenses, register birth, death and marriage certificates, certify